eobrain/funcgo/doc/reference.md

 optional `import` statements, an optional `const` declaration, and a list of expressions.

-As a minimal example, the file `hello.go` contains
 ```go
 package hello
 println("Hello World")
 ```

-As a slightly longer example, the file `larger.go` contains
+As a minimal example, the code above is in a file `hello.go`.

 ```go
 package larger